speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 #### Pro

-- Auto converts text into phoname text with timestamps
-- Output is a series XML files
+- This library maps text, phonames, and images in sequence
+- Should be easy to render into a video
+- Well used and well-documented

 #### Con

-- Will require the use of Microsoft's speech to text platorm
+- Will require the use of Microsoft's Neural text-to-speech platorm
 - May not ingerate well with the your already made text-to-speech platform
-- This library comes at a cost
-- There might be extra work in animation process
+- There might be extra work in animation process that is unknown
-  - The output is a Viseme ID with a timestamp
-- May require the need to create mouth assets
+- Requires mouth asset drawings
+- Cost $$$

 ### 2. RuBard